 Paul B. Fisher

-Specifically, Fisher and research collaborator Webster K. Cavenee — of the University of California, San Diego — alongside their colleagues noticed that MDA-9/Syntenin supports autophagy by activating another gene, BCL2, which is responsible for inducing and inhibiting cell death.
+Specifically, Fisher and research collaborator Webster K. Cavenee — of the University of California, San Diego — alongside their colleagues noticed that MDA-9/Syntenin supports autophagy by activating another gene,

 But MDA-9/Syntenin does not just support autophagy; it maintains it at levels that are low enough not to become toxic and destructive to the glioma stem cells.
 This is done through epidermal growth factor receptor (EGFR) signaling.